Wakefield Snapethorpe Primary School

 Implementation

-At Snapethorpe Primary School we use ‘Rigolo’ in key stage two to ensure pupils progressively develop language skills.
-The sessions last for a minimum of 20 minutes on a weekly basis and each lesson introduces the children to a set of new language as well as reviewing previously learnt vocabulary.
+At Snapethorpe Primary School we use ‘La Jolie Ronde’ in key stage two to ensure pupils progressively develop language skills.
+The sessions last for a minimum of 30 minutes on a weekly basis and each lesson introduces the children to a new phoneme, as well as reviewing previously learnt phonics knowledge.
 Pupils use and apply a growing bank of vocabulary to equip them with the skills to be confident global citizens.
-Rigolo is a course that combines a variety of new and traditional media making French accessible and exciting to pupils.
-Rigolo provides several excellent ways to extend the engagement beyond the whiteboard.
-Children relate to the Rigolo family characters ‘Les families Mills’ and the puppets bring these characters to life in a fun and illustrated context.
-The big books offer the possibility not only for enjoyment but for seeing and hearing the language in a different way.
-The songs are also a very powerful way of developing children’s effective learning, they quickly learn and remember not only the whole song but its elements.
-The virtual teacher offers a level of support for teachers who lack confidence or practice in French.
-In presentations, the VT will pronounce each item of language usually giving an associated gesture at the same time.
-You can click reply, to play the clip again or zoom if you want to focus more closely on the teacher’s mouth movement to aid pronunciation.
-The new language is then practised in a mixture of whiteboard and class activities using puppets, flashcards and other props where appropriate.
+La Jolie Ronde is a course that uses a variety of mixed media making French accessible and exciting to pupils.
+La Jolie Ronde provides several excellent ways to extend the engagement beyond the whiteboard.
+We read French-language books in order to offer the possibility not only for enjoyment but for seeing and hearing the language in a different way.
+Children are exposed to French songs as another powerful way of developing children’s learning; they read the lyrics and learn to sing along.
+Children partake in lessons given by a designated French team, who are confident in the language and have undergone French training.
+Children will hear the French phonemes through our soundbites and will use French phonics flashcards to embed new and previously learned sounds.
+These graphemes will then be used in context; children will look at new vocabulary for the lesson and begin to use the language themselves.
+Any newly taught language is then practised in a mixture of whiteboard and class activities using flashcards, games, mixed media, and worksheets.
 Children develop their oracy skills separately by practising speaking and listening before applying them to resources and activities.
-Every other unit also contains a set of sounds/spelling activities focusing on French sounds and counted in the preceding two units and a set of assessment activities to gently tests pupils progress through key stage 2.

 Impact